Simei MRT station

-Simei MRT station is an above-ground Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Tampines, Singapore.
+Simei MRT station is an elevated Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Tampines, Singapore.
 Operated by SMRT Trains, the station serves nearby landmarks include Eastpoint Mall and Changkat Primary and Secondary School.
-Like other stations of the Tanah Merah-Pasir Ris stretch, the station has a domed roof design and a distinctive colour for its restricted areas and ceiling trunking box.
-It is wheelchair accessible.
+The station's exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations in the eastern region of the country.

 First announced in May 1982 as Tampines South, it was to be constructed as part of Phase II of the MRT system.
 The name was later changed in 1983.
 Before constructing the station, 15,000 m2 of land was acquired for viaducts leading to the station.
-It commenced operations on 17 December 1988 along with the other stations on the Tanah Merah–Pasir Ris stations stretch.
+It commenced operations on 17 December 1988 along with the other stations on the Tanah Merah to Pasir Ris stretch.

 Accessibility enhancements were completed in July 2011 as well as additional bicycle parking facilities in October 2012.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.
-The station was temporarily closed in 21 and 28 January 2018 and December 2024 for track works, with the former for a new signalling system for the line and the latter for the East Coast Integrated Depot (ECID).
+The station was temporarily closed on some days in 2018 and 2024 for track works, with the former for a new signalling system for the line and the latter for integration works with the East Coast Integrated Depot (ECID).